 “I was very engaged in my disorder and attempting to check myself into treatment so I needed my primary care provider to order labs and check my vitals,” she says.
 “She looked at me, looked at my chart, and exclaimed ‘Oh wow—you’ve lost quite a bit of weight.
 Good job!’”

 Luckily, when Isenhower relayed the story to her therapist, she was reminded of the instinct she’d had that something was not right about the way she was living.
 She ignored her doctor’s comments and continued on to treatment.
-“So I'd tell parents: trust your gut,” she says.
-“Doctors don't have adequate training in eating disorders but you are the expert on your child.
+“So I'd say: trust your gut,” she says.
+“Doctors don't have adequate training in eating disorders but you are the expert on yourself or your child.
 You've seen the light disappear behind their eyes and you've watched them struggle with food and body image.”

 Castellano believes that the attitudes behind Myers’ and Isenhower’s experiences create a huge barrier to equitable treatment.
 Her advice to people who find themselves in these situations, which she calls “infuriating” and “unjust,” is this: “Take a moment and breathe, know that you are not alone and this doesn't mean that you cannot get help.
 Do not give up, but know that it can be difficult to find providers who get it.
-Equip is of course an amazing resource and place to seek treatment for families. and also both have extensive resources and search tools to help you connect with experienced practitioners.”
+Equip is of course an amazing resource and place to seek treatment for families.
+The National Alliance for Eating Disorders also has extensive resources and search tools to help you connect with experienced practitioners.”